Evergrey: History

 An article posted on 13 November 2010 on Evergrey's blog contained dates for upcoming concerts as well as the confirmation of a new album titled Glorious Collision on 28 February 2011.

 Via Facebook posts in November 2013, while writing the next Evergrey album due for release in 2014, the band first confirmed that drummer Hannes Van Dahl would be leaving the band to join Sabaton full-time, and then due to "problems working together" guitarist Marcus Jidell would also be leaving.

 In August 2014, the release of the music video for "King of Errors" from the forthcoming Hymns for the Broken revealed that Henrik Danhage and Jonas Ekdahl had returned to the band.
 Hymns for the Broken was released in September 2014.
 The band released two more albums after that, The Storm Within in 2016 and The Atlantic in 2019.
 Those three albums were mixed and mastered by Jacob Hansen and form a conceptual trilogy.

 Evergrey's twelfth studio album, Escape of the Phoenix, was released on 26 February 2021.
 It was elected by Metal Hammer as the 10th best progressive metal album of 2021.

 On 26 August 2021 Evergrey announced they signed a new deal with Napalm Records and are already working on a new album.

 On 24 February 2022 Evergrey announced the release of their thirteenth studio album, A Heartless Portrait (The Orphéan Testament), which was released on Napalm Records on 20 May 2022.

 On 23 October 2023 Evergrey announced the release of From Dark Discoveries To Heartless Portraits, a compilation album to commemorate the 30th anniversary of the band's formation, released on 15 December 2023.

 On 12 April 2024 the band released a new single, "Falling from the Sun", coinciding with the announcement of their newest album Theories of Emptiness, which released on 7 June 2024.
 On 15 May it was announced that drummer Jonas Ekdahl would be stepping down as drummer for the band due to having more interest in production and mixing than drumming.
-Simen Sandnes joined as drummer.
+Simen Sandnes (also of Shining) joined as their new drummer.

+On 6 November 2025, a new single called "Oxygen" was released.
+This came after an announcement for a new European tour in 2025, where they would be supporting Katatonia.

+On 9 November 2025, the band announced that Henrik Danhage would be taking a break from the band.
+Stephen Platt (Scar Symmetry & former live guitarist for Devin Townsend) was announced to be filling in his place for all upcoming live shows.
+On 7 April 2026, it was announced the band had parted ways with Danhage.
+Two days later, Platt was announced as a full-time member of the band.